 VIII.
 International Issues (one course)

-More information about course Enrollment and Policies is available on this site.
+More information about course Enrollment and Policies, including a guide to which seminar is right for you, is available on this site.
 We suggest that you speak with your academic advisor if you have questions pertaining to your degree program.

 Adapting to Remote Learning in 2020

 We are as disappointed as our incoming students that the global pandemic will continue to affect how we teach and learn at UCI.
 Prioritizing the health and wellness of our community, we’ve decided that Humanities Core will be conducted remotely in the fall of 2020.
 We want to emphasize, however, that remote learning in our program is not the same as taking an online class.
 We remain committed to the belief that we all learn best through active engagement and discussion, not through passive consumption or rote memorization.
 As a HumCore student this year, you can expect the same level of attention and care as you would if we were together on campus.

 The faculty who deliver video lectures will engage with students in live online sessions and one-on-one office hours.
 Your instructors will hold seminars over video conferencing applications to ensure as much interaction and exchange as possible, while also providing accommodation and support to students with geographic or technical limitations.
 Most importantly in these less-than-ideal circumstances, we aim to make Humanities Core a source of connection and community-building for our students.
 It is our hope that your Humanities Core study groups and friendships will be here for you when our campus returns to normal operations.

 Humanities Core was an indispensable experience as a first-year student.
 The program has intelligent, thoughtful professors from diverse backgrounds that pushed me to improve my writing and critical thinking skills while making me a more informed citizen of the world.
 It is much more than a writing class — it is a creative journey that I recommend to anyone regardless of major and background.

 Humanities Core for Majors Outside of the Humanities or Undecided/Undeclared